Good Grief

 You make it sound like we are all so fragile emotionally, are we?
 Really?
 We can't be away from family and friends without feeling sad, bad or worse!
 If your travel partner is a pain in backside before hitting the road they are going to be a bigger pain in the backside in a smaller space and traveling.
 Sort it out before you pack.

-I find that some people complain and snivel, yes snivel, to get attention or to be controlling not that they really care about the alleged problem or not.
-Sometimes the so called problem is a "Red Herring" to get what ever it is they want.
+I find that some people complain and snivel, yes snivel, to get attention or to be controlling not that they really care about the alleged problem.
+Sometimes the so called problem is a "Red Herring" to get whatever it is they want.

 Click here to add your own comments